pip-services/pip-services-docs/content/en/python/expressions/_index.md

 no_list: true
 weight: 100
 description: >
-    Tokenizers, parsers and expression calculators for Pip.Services in Python.

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
-    It provides syntax and lexical analyzers, and an expression calculator optimized for repeated calculations.
+    This module provides syntax and lexical analyzers, and an expression calculator optimized for repeated calculations.
 ---

 ### Packages